“Oh, come on,” Rohan replies and throws out his hand. “You’re all telling me you don’t think her voice is annoying?”

 It was upsetting to know that every time I spoke, it gave away that something was not quite right.

-I am not as ashamed of my deaf accent as I used to be, but I still get a little bit embarrassed when people bring it up – partly because I tried so hard to eliminate it when I was younger but I am more confident when someone points it out.
+I am not as ashamed of my deaf accent as I used to be, but I still get a little bit embarrassed when people bring it up – partly because I tried so hard to eliminate it when I was younger but I am more confident about it when someone points it out.

 I stopped treating it as a joke, and now use it as a great way to mention that I have a hearing impairment.